KeraNew Review: Do Hair Pills Work?

 To give a sense of how low a 25 mg is, consider the ingredient ashwagandha which is included at that dose.
 According to the USDA, one teaspoon of ashwagandha equals 3,000 mg.
 This means that the ashwagandha dose in KeraNew is 120 times less than one teaspoon of ashwagandha.

-The inactive ingredients in KeraNew are shown below:
+The inactive ingredients in KeraNew, shown below, should be safe and non-toxic:

 Overall, we consider KeraNew somewhat likely to improve hair quality and reduce hair loss given its effective dose of keratin.